-The Garrcon property forms part of Oban’s overall Garrison Project and is located in the Province of Ontario, approximately 100 kilometers east of Timmins and 40 kilometers north of Kirkland Lake.
+The Garrcon property forms part of Osisko’s overall Garrison Project and is located in the Province of Ontario, approximately 100 kilometers east of Timmins and 40 kilometers north of Kirkland Lake.
 The property is situated on paved highway 101 that is shared with several producing mining operations with nearby labour, hydro power and supplies readily available.

 The Garrcon property is located in the western portion of the Abitibi Subprovince, an area covered largely in volcanic rocks and known to host numerous gold deposits, most of which occur near major fault zones.

 The bulk tonnage Garrcon deposit is hosted in fine-grained Timiskaming type metasediments.
 The zone measures 300 metres wide, extends for 1800 metres along strike, and has been drilled to depths of 650 metres.
 The zone is situated along the footwall of the Destor Porcupine fault.
 Gold mineralization occurs as a broad zone of quartz vein stockworks and breccias within the metasediments.
 Sulphide mineralization (pyrite) typically averages less than 1% concentration.

 The deposit shows a shallow plunge eastward along the footwall of the Destor-Porcupine Fault Zone with the bulk of the resource in the western, more densely drilled area.
 The zone is exposed at surface and considered to be amenable to open pit bulk mining at an overall stripping ratio of 1.8:1.
 Additional underground resources are found below the pit and along the easterly plunge of the zone.
 The zone is open for further exploration down dip and along its strike length.